 It’s the holidays, and it’s normal for you to want to make everyone happy, but you shouldn’t overexert yourself in the process.
 For example, if a coworker asks you to oversee the planning of the office holiday party but you know it will cause you unnecessary stress, then politely decline.
 Let them know that you have no room in your schedule to take on that project, but you’ll be glad to help in a smaller way.

 As much as the holidays are about spending time with loved ones, if you have a toxic family member or friend, you may want to limit the time you spend around them.
 Surrounding yourself with negative individuals will reflect in your mood, raise stress, and could even trigger you.
 Set boundaries for yourself to only spend time with positive people who care about you and your recovery.
-For the sake of your own well-being, be selective about who you decide to spend time with during the holidays.
+Katherine Nugent, Recovery Coach at Mountainside, says that if you intend to avoid or limit your alcohol consumption and know that someone may offer it to you, prepare to encounter that situation and hold your boundary by declining (repeatedly if necessary).
+Lastly, for the sake of your own well-being, be selective about who you decide to spend time with during the holidays.

-One thing that does not help lower your anxiety levels during this time of year is feeling that you are not prepared.
+One thing that does not help lower your anxiety levels during this time of year is feeling unprepared.
 The uncertainty of “can I get this done?” and the many what-ifs that enter your mind can be overwhelming.
 That is why it is important to lay everything out on the table so you can assess your concerns since anxiety feeds on uncertainty.
-One way you can manage holiday stress is to write down all the tasks that need to get done during the week.
+“Plan multiple days and times to go shopping, make gifts, wrap them, decorate, cook, clean, or any other extra activities that may be necessary and put it in your calendar or write a note for yourself,” Nugent says.
+You can leave post-it notes around the house and check your to-do list each morning to determine what still needs to get done.
 This will take the ambiguity out of the situation and help you determine what steps you need to take to meet your goals.

 Stick to a budget